timschmolka/1o1-toolbox/1o1 Toolbox.md

 # Teams

+## Cognitive Load
+- How able are you to do your work in a timely and high-quality fashion?

 ## Level of Trust
 [[Team Assessments#Absence of Trust Vulnerability]]
 - Tell me about a time where you last talked openly about your weaknessess